OwnMarket/OwnBlockchain/Docs/Nodes/ValidatorDeregistration.md

 ### Step 2: Wait for validator deactivation

-After the deactivation is initiated, it is necessary to wait until the next configuration block for the deactivation to take effect and for validator to be marked as inactive.
+After the deactivation is initiated, it is necessary to wait until the next configuration block (every 10k blocks on MainNet) for the deactivation to take effect and for validator to be marked as inactive.

 ### Step 3: Uninstall node software